junxit/us-congress-bills-110/metadata.md

 - 2007-10-17 — Introduced in House
 - 2007-10-17 — Introduced in House
 - 2007-10-17 — Referred to the House Committee on Small Business.
+- 2007-10-18 — Committee Consideration and Mark-up Session Held.
+- 2007-10-18 — Ordered to be Reported by Voice Vote.
+- 2007-11-06 — Considered under suspension of the rules. (consideration: CR H12773-12776)
+- 2007-11-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3866.
+- 2007-11-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-06 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2007-11-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12773-12774)
+- 2007-11-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12773-12774)